Nvidia Rubin Platform and What a 90% Drop in AI Costs Means for the Apps You Use

 Cost isn’t the only factor.
 Nvidia’s blog emphasizes that Rubin is designed for “advanced reasoning and agentic AI.”
 That means AI that can plan, think through problems, and take actions on your behalf.

-We’re already seeing early versions of this with tools like AI calendar assistants that can actually book meetings for you.
+We’re already seeing early versions of this with tools like AI assistants that can actually book meetings for you.
 As AI gets cheaper to run, these tools become more capable without becoming more expensive.

 The AI bubble concerns often focus on whether the technology can deliver value.
 Cheaper infrastructure makes it easier for AI companies to turn experimental features into profitable products.